Yaacov Behrman: Chabad

-Behrman is a director of media relations at Lubavitch International, the official news service of the Chabad movement, and a public relations liaison for Chabad Headquarters.
-He works with a global network of Chabad representatives, and occasionally acts as a Chabad spokesperson.
+Behrman is a director of media relations at Lubavitch International, the official news service of the Chabad movement, and a public relations liaison for Chabad Headquarters where he occasionally acts as a Chabad spokesperson.
 He has also helped coordinate Chabad's response during times of crises.
 On the first anniversary of the Mumbai attacks, Chabad sent Behrman to Mumbai to help organize the memorial.

-As a rabbinical student, Behrman, on behalf of Chabad of Central Africa, traveled to many countries in Africa -- including Ghana, Nigeria, Angola, Ethiopia, Tanzania, Kenya and Equatorial Guinea -- to lead High Holiday and Passover services, and help with community development.
+As a rabbinical student, Behrman traveled to many countries in Africa to lead holiday services, and help with community development.
 Many of these countries now have permanent Chabad centers.
-In 2011, as part of the official Chabad delegation, Behrman visited Kinshasa, in the Congo, to celebrate 20 years of Chabad's presence in Central Africa.
+In 2011, as part of the official Chabad delegation, Behrman visited Kinshasa, to celebrate 20 years of Chabad's presence in Central Africa.